ctrueden/ctrueden.github.io/_pages/deus/MysticTodo.md

 category: deus
 ---
 Mystic feat for &quot;toggling warding&quot; -- costs twice the normal reserve warding costs, but effect can be freely toggled until the warding wears off

 ------

 Another mystic feat for permanently infusing a warded ability (like Tenacious Spell sort of?
 Where the effect is only gone for 1d4 rounds when dispelled and then returns).
 Requires the *permanent* consumption of the Reserve though.

 ------

 Flight (perfect) - Kin 1 per 10 ft + 1 div for mental control (others only)

 ------

 By doubling the cost of a spell, it can penetrate twice as much of a barrier. (e.g., stone walls, etc.)

 ------

 Pyrotechnics elemental shield.
 Specify an element:
 Pyro 1 -&gt; protect against 2 damage per round of chosen type.
 +1 - +2 damage per round protection

 ------

 Optional rule: mystic bards need to make sound to do mystic effects, like real bards do.
 If this rule is in effect, they get to keep countersong as an ability.

 ------

 Improve Pyrotechnics ball &amp; remote explosion explanation to mention that you have to double the normal cost to turn it into an area effect of the desired type...

 ------

 Div 3: simple state triggers
 Sometimes, you want the trigger to detect things far away... use normal range modifiers

 ------

 Enh 2: grant lowlight vision (minutes)

 ------

 Enh 4: grant darkvision (minutes)

 ------

 Enh 4: raise flight by one type (average -&gt; good, good -&gt; perfect, etc.) (temporary [[minutes])

 ------

 Enh 5: make an object ghost touch (temporary [[minutes])

 ------

 Heal 2: cure 1 temp ability damage; +1 for 1 additional point of temp damage

 ------

 Heal 6: cure 1 negative level; +1 for 1 additional negative level

 ------

 Div 4, Enh 4, Mind 2, Port 1
 Put a sensor on an item so that you can continually determine its general location--distance &amp; direction.
 (Temporary [[minutes])

 ------

 Illus X - Undetectable aura - X is power of aura needing to be hidden (where &quot;power&quot; is the mystic level of the effect -- in the above case, that would be 4).

 ------

 Illusion costs double to do a lack of something, rather than a false something.
 (Thus, invisibility costs double.)

 ------

 Div cost is value squared in EP.
 So, Div 5 question is 25 EP.
-Div 10 question is 100 EP.
+<br>Div 10 question is 100 EP.
 Div 2 would only be 4 EP...

 ------

 Maximum value of item is SP squared for creation.
-So, a 100 gp item would take a minimum of Creat 10 to make.
+<br>So, a 100 gp item would take a minimum of Creat 10 to make.
-But you don't pay EXTRA for more value... it's just a minimum cost.
+<br>But you don't pay EXTRA for more value... it's just a minimum cost.

 ------